fabferri/az-pattern/route-server/rs-dualhome-s2s-vpn/README.md

 <properties
-pageTitle= 'Spoke VNet with Azure Router Server in peering with NVAs in two hub VNets' description= "Spoke VNet with Azure Router Server in peering with NVAs in two hub VNets"
+pageTitle= 'dual-homed network with Azure Route Server and site-to-site VPNs' description= "Spoke VNet with Azure Router Server in peering with NVAs in two hub VNets"
 documentationcenter: na
 services=""